 And the secret to finding and retaining such employees is quality employee engagement.
 The more you care for their physical, mental, and emotional wellness, the better their performance.

-However, as vital as it is, we have seen a dark side of high employee engagement in recent years.
+However, as vital as it is, we have seen a dark side of employee engagement in recent years.

-The negative impact of high employee engagement can be felt by the organization as well as the employees.
+The negative impact of employee engagement can be felt by the organization as well as the employees.

 Let us take a look at the ill effects of high employee engagement and how it can cause harm if not handled smartly.